zbchristian/PPTPenTool/Readme.md

 PPT window and start a slideshow.
 The toolbar should appear now.

 After you did your modifications, save the pptm file AND do a `save as` to `PenTool.ppam`.
 The latter requires some additions.
-Install the `CustomUIEditor` or the project [Office RibbonX Editor](https://github.com/fernandreu/office-ribbonx-editor), load the ppam fie and right click on the name in the left hand pane.
+Install the `CustomUIEditor` or the project [Office RibbonX Editor](https://github.com/fernandreu/office-ribbonx-editor), load the `ppam` file and right click on the name in the left hand pane.
 Select `Office 2010 ...` and paste the content of the file `PenTool.xml` into the right pane.
 Customize the XML content.

 Thats it!
 Now you can load the Add-In again.
 If you did not change the name, the modifications will be visible at the next start